 Spruce Farm & Fish

-Spruce Farm & Fish offers elegant seafood-and-farm dinner and brunch menus featuring fresh ingredients from Colorado farmers and ranchers.
+Spruce Farm & Fish serves elegant seafood-and-farm dinners, breakfasts, and weekend brunches featuring fresh ingredients from Colorado farmers and ranchers.

-Dinner service begins at 5 p.m. daily.
-Entrées include Rocky Mountain Trout, Bison & Bacon Meatloaf, and a 16-oz.
+Dinner service begins at 5 p.m. daily with entrées such as Rocky Mountain Trout, Bison & Bacon Meatloaf, and a 16-oz.
 Certified Angus Beef T-Bone steak topped with horseradish cream, blue cheese butter, or bordelaise wild mushrooms.

-Brunch is a daily affair from 7 a.m. to 2 p.m. at Spruce.
-The menu features savory and sweet brunch dishes, including house-smoked salmon with poached eggs, strawberry cream pancakes, and a classic Denver omelet.
+Weekend brunch, served from 7 a.m. to 2 p.m. on Saturdays and Sundays, features savory and sweet dishes, including house-smoked salmon eggs Benedict, raspberry Danish pancakes, and a classic Denver omelet.
 You can pair your brunch with a mimosa, a cup of Boxcar Coffee, or a mocktail!

-Both menus include vegetarian and gluten-free dishes, including a delicious gluten-free chocolate torte for dessert.
-Limited vegan options are also available.
+All of the menus, including the kids’ menu, feature some vegetarian and gluten-free options, including a delicious gluten-free chocolate torte for dessert.
+Limited vegan dishes are also available.

 Reserve your table at Spruce Farm & Fish